N/A

 This is the July 2016 edition of the Gwern.net newsletter; previous, June 2016.
-This is a summary of the revision-history RSS feed, overlapping with Changelog & /
+This is a collation of links and summary of major changes, overlapping with Changelog; brought to you by my donors on Patreon.

 Writings